-This program has emphasis areas in Child Clinical/Pediatric Psychology, Primary Care, Health Psychology, Combat Stress Recovery, Chronic Mental Illness, Family/Couples Mental Health, and Geropsychology.
+This program has emphasis areas in Child Clinical/Pediatric Psychology, Primary Care, Health Psychology, Combat Stress Recovery, Chronic Mental Illness and Geropsychology.
 By tradition, we call our trainees Fellows rather than Residents.
 A given Postdoctoral Fellow in this program will focus their training mainly in one of the emphasis areas.

 Internship and Academic Preparation

 Applicants must have completed all requirements of an APA-approved doctoral program in psychology and a one-year APA approved internship.
 Applications are currently being accepted for the Postdoctoral Fellowship in Clinical Psychology.
 Completed applications will begin being reviewed November 14, 2014; however, applications will be accepted until positions are filled.
 The Program will also accept applications from individuals who have completed all requirements of a university based APA-approved program of postdoctoral education for retraining in clinical or counseling psychology.
 The program must conform to the guidelines established by the APA Council of Representatives.
 The VA funded positions require U.S. citizenship.

 Application Process Each applicant is to submit a complete set of application materials which includes two different components.
 The first component is a PDF file attachment and the second part is sent by mail.

 All of this material should be included in a single pdf file and sent to the following email address: email@example.com.
 In order for us to identify this file please use your name as the file name.

 In addition to the single pdf file, please send the following in a single packet via mail:

 A selection committee will be reviewing each application.
 We must limit the number of applicants who interview.
 All site visits are on an invitation-only basis.
 Please plan to stay for a full day.
 We normally schedule site visits at least two weeks in advance.
 Telephone interviews are also available.